ramizdundar/finch/README.md

 will have 3072 partitions in total.

-When a client sends a request to a server, the corresponding partition is locked while the operation (GET, PUT, or DELETE) is performed.
+When a client sends a request to a server, the corresponding partition is locked while the operation (get, put, or del) is performed.
 This ensures consistency while maintaining high performance across multiple partitions and servers.

 ### Example Dataflow